sarvadnyalad/Cryptanalysis-and-cryptography-of-classical-ciphers/README.md

 - 📊 Letter frequency analysis for ciphertext
 - 📚 Dictionary-based auto-suggestion to guess likely plaintext words
 - 🔍 Pattern matching to assist decryption
-- 🛠️ Auto-detection of cipher category (substitution or transposition)
+- 🛠️ Auto-detection of cipher category (currently works for differentiating substitution or transposition)
 - 📖 Study Guide with theory, diagrams, and examples
 - 🎮 Interactive components: quizzes and flashcards (in study mode)